Key moments at Derek Chauvin’s trial in George Floyd’s death

 The three weeks of testimony at a former Minneapolis police officer’s trial in the death of George Floyd were filled with indelible moments, ranging from witnesses breaking down as they relived what they saw to a clinical account by one expert pinpointing on video the instant he believes Floyd died.

 Derek Chauvin, 45, is on trial for murder and manslaughter after pinning Floyd to the pavement last May for what prosecutors said was 9 1/2 minutes.
-The case will head to the jury Monday after closing arguments.
+The case is expected to head to the jury Monday after closing arguments.

 Here’s a look back at some of the most compelling moments of the trial: